navko11/pokemon-lootbox/README.md

 https://pokelootbox.netlify.app

+MongoDB connection environment is not functioning so you may need to run the source from localhost after installing the packages

-GitBash terminal used in VScode
+GitBash terminal was used in production of app

 Made with React + Vite for performance